Chart Color Schemes

 Two Rocks's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Two Rocks' health metrics are close to national benchmarks.
+Two Rocks' health metrics are near national benchmarks.

 Common health conditions are seen across both young and old age cohorts.
-The rate of private health cover is very high at approximately 54% of the total population, which is around 3,499 people.
-The most common medical conditions in the area are mental health issues and arthritis, impacting 8.0 and 7.9% of residents respectively.
-A total of 69.3% of residents declared themselves completely clear of medical ailments, compared to 73.0% across Greater Perth.
-As of 2016, 16.1% of residents are aged 65 and over, totalling 1,035 people.
-This is higher than the 13.6% in Greater Perth, broadly inline with the general population's health profile.
+The rate of private health cover is very high, at approximately 54% of the total population (~3,499 people).
+The most common medical conditions in the area are mental health issues and arthritis, impacting 8.0% and 7.9% of residents respectively.
+69.3% of residents declare themselves completely clear of medical ailments, compared to 73.0% across Greater Perth.
+As of 2016, 16.1% of residents are aged 65 and over (1,035 people), which is higher than the 13.6% in Greater Perth.
+This places Two Rocks broadly in line with the general population's health profile.

 Frequently Asked Questions - Health